Our Men in Formation

 Becoming a deacon doesn't just involve training or study; it involves candidates being formed - by the grace of God - into an icon of Christ the Servant.
 For men in the Archdiocese of Birmingham, there is a four year course of part-time study at Oscott seminary, designed to give the knowledge, competencies and skills to serve as a deacon.
 Besides study, there are practical internships in their own and another parish, to help men to gain the practical, pastoral and liturgical skills that will be needed once ordained.

-Andrew is in the first year of the diaconate formation programme.
+Andrew is in the second year of the diaconate formation programme.
 His parish is St. George's, Worcester.

-Tony is in his first year of the diaconate programme.
+Tony is in his second year of the diaconate programme.

 He has particularly been influenced by Saint Antony the Abbot, who "began to think of how the apostles had left everything and followed the Saviour, and also of those mentioned in the book of Acts who had sold their possessions and brought the apostles the money for distribution to the needy.
 He reflected too on the great hope stored up in heaven for such as these.
 This was all in his mind when, entering the church just as the Gospel was being read, he heard the Lord’s words to the rich man: If you want to be perfect, go and sell all you have and give the money to the poor – you will have riches in heaven.
 Then come and follow me." - from St. Athanasius' Life of St. Antony